torumakabe/simple-circuit-breaker-for-azure-tm/README.md

 ## Conditions for disabling endpoints

+Conditions are somewhat conservative considering the risks.

 * Azure Traffic Manager Routing Method: Priority
 * Alert Condition: Fired
 * Have multiple endpoints
 * Have at least one online endpoint
-* Sort endpoints by priority and disable endpoints that not online and have not been disabled.
-Exit when an online endpoint is found.
+* Sort endpoints by priority and disable endpoints that are not online and have not been disabled.
+Exit if an online endpoint is found.

 ## Alert rule example